Fam Pract Manag. 2020 Jul-Aug;27(4):38.

 TALKING YOUR TEAM THROUGH A CRISIS

-COVID-19 has caused major disruptions for medical practices and their communities, and it may cause more if the pandemic resurges in the
+COVID-19 has caused major disruptions for medical practices and their communities, and it may cause more if the pandemic resurges in the coming months.
+During times of crisis, these steps can help physicians communicate effectively with their teams and calm nerves.

 WE WANT TO HEAR FROM YOU